sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 6 people in group *k*.\ [#]

 Now that we’ve got our notation sorted out we can start writing down formulas.
-To start with, let’s recall the formula for the variance that we used in :doc:`Measures of variability <../Ch04/Ch04_Descriptives_2>`, way back in those kinder days when we were just doing descriptive statistics.
-The sample variance of *Y* is defined as follows
+To start with, let’s recall the :ref:`formula for the variance
+<variance_formula>` that we used way back in those kinder days when we were
+just doing descriptive statistics.
+The sample variance of *Y* is defined as
+follows:

 .. math:: \mbox{Var}(Y) = \frac{1}{N} \sum_{k=1}^G \sum_{i=1}^{N_k} \left(Y_{ik} - \bar{Y} \right)^2

-This formula looks pretty much identical to the formula for the variance in :doc:`Measures of variability <../Ch04/Ch04_Descriptives_2>`.
-The only difference is that this time around I’ve got two summations here: I’m summing over groups (i.e., values for *k*) and over the people within the groups (i.e., values for *:`i*).
+This formula looks pretty much identical to the :ref:`formula for the variance
+<variance_formula>`.
+The only difference is that this time around I’ve got two
+summations here: I’m summing over groups (i.e., values for *k*) and over the people within the groups (i.e., values for *:`i*).
 This is purely a cosmetic detail.
-If I’d instead used the notation
-|Y_p| to refer to the value of the outcome variable for person *p* in the
-sample, then I’d only have a single summation.
+If I’d instead used the notation |Y_p| to refer to the value of the outcome variable for person *p* in the sample, then I’d only have a single summation.
 The only reason that we have a double summation here is that I’ve classified people into groups, and then assigned numbers to people within groups.

 A concrete example might be useful here.
 Let’s consider this table, in which we have a total of *N* = 5 people sorted into *G* = 2 groups.
 Arbitrarily, let’s